ScorpioBroker/ScorpioBroker/README.md

 - Subscribe to changes in context information and receive asynchronous notifications.
 - Register and discover sources of context information, which allows building distributed and federated deployments.

 Scorpio is a FIWARE Generic Enabler.
 Therefore, it can be integrated as part of any platform “Powered by FIWARE”.
 FIWARE is a curated framework of open source platform components which can be assembled together with other third-party platform components to accelerate the development of Smart Solutions.
+The roadmap of this FIWARE GE is described [here](./docs/roadmap.md).

 You can find more info at the [FIWARE developers](https://developers.fiware.org/) website and the [FIWARE](https://fiware.org/) website.
 The complete list of FIWARE GEs and Incubated FIWARE GEs can be found in the [FIWARE Catalogue](https://catalogue.fiware.org/).